emman-j/Scripts/README.md

 ## Script Overview

 ### `git_automation.bat`
-Automates the process of adding, committing, and pushing changes to a Git repository.
+Automates the process of staging, committing, and pushing changes to a Git repository.
 Ideal for quick updates without manual Git commands.

 ### `git_automation_looped.bat`
 An extension of `git_automation.bat` that continuously monitors a directory for changes and automates Git operations at set intervals.